anaxios/playlist/README.md

 - name of file: Self-explanatory.
 ext: the format extention of the video.

-To download a playlist use the `link` sub-command to store the youtube playlist link into the `PLAYLIST_DOWNLOAD_LINK` file.
+To download a playlist use the `link` sub-command to store the YouTube playlist link into the `PLAYLIST_DOWNLOAD_LINK` file.

 ```bash
 playlist link "https://youtube.com/playlist?list=PLdPwyUeH0mS566Y0YZ7oAGghzMgRlWTBf&si=ZtFh0qmKbTPnDXPg"